-Most new puppy and dog owners worry about how to choose the best dog, or puppy, food..... but it's also really important to think about how much food your pet needs.
+Most of us worry about choosing the best food for our dogs..... but it's also very important to think about how much food Fido needs.

 I can't overstate the importance of feeding a premium, high quality dog food, because diet plays a hugely important role in your puppy's (or dog's) health.
 It can even affect how long he or she lives.

 Did you know that the quality of the food you give your pet, directly affects HOW MUCH of it he needs to eat?